The legacy of The Blair Witch Project (1999)

 The state of 90s horror

 The 1990s saw the horror genre in a state of flux.
-Post-80s slasher films like Scream and I Know What You Did Last Summer were popular, but many critics were proclaiming the death of the horror movie.
+Post-80s slasher films like Scream and I Know What You Did Last Summer were popular, but many critics wrote obituaries for the genre.
 Towards the tail end of the 90s, the J-Horror boom was bringing fresh perspectives from Japan, infusing the genre with new life.

 The Blair Witch Project stood out against this backdrop.
 It offered a jolt to the system, presenting a stark contrast to the polished slasher films and more of a tie-in to the more suspenseful, atmospheric, supernatural thrillers from Japan.
 Its stripped-down, realistic approach made it one of the most frightening films of its time, changing the genre forever.